projectcalico/calico/maintenance/monitor-component-metrics.md

 ## How to

 This tutorial will go through the necessary steps to implement basic monitoring of {{site.prodname}} with Prometheus.
-1. This section will describe how to configure {{site.prodname}} to export its own metrics.
+1. Configure {{site.prodname}} to enable the metrics reporting.
-2. In this section you will isolate the resources and create necessary permissions for future steps.
+2. Create the namespace and service account that Promethues will need.
-3. In this section you will configure Prometheus and create its instance in the cluster.
+3. Deploy and configure Prometheus.
-4. You will be able to visit Prometheus dashboard and create a simple graph.
+4. View the metrics in the Prometheus dashboard and create a simple graph.

 ### 1. Configure Calico to enable metrics reporting